 Approximately 1,352 acres within the project study area are used for commercial activity, including hotel/motel space, industrial, institutional, public, and semi-public uses.
 Substantial commercial activity occurs within or near the municipalities of Bennettsville and Hamlet.
-Local commercial activity occurs within Little Rock, Blenheim, Clio, McColl, and Wallace.
+Local commercial activity occurs near or within the city limits of Little Rock, Blenheim, Clio, McColl, and Wallace.
 Commercial nodes and "strip development" have gradually developed, most noticeably at or near interchanges with I-95 in Dillon County.
 Additional development has occurred at crossroads or within communities located along S.C.
 Route 38 stretching from the interchange with I-95 north to the interchange with I-74.

-7 U.S. Census Bureau, 2000 U.S. Census.

 Similar development has occurred along U.S. Route 15/401 as it passes through Bennettsville and McColl, and along S.C.
 Route 9 as it passes through Wallace and joins U.S. Route 1.